FireRoofs Wildfire Defense, Bay Area exterior sprinkler systems

 How does FireRoofs protect Alamo homes from wildfire?

-How long does installation take for a Alamo property?
+What does home hardening include for a Alamo property?

 How does Mount Diablo affect Alamo's fire risk?